 At the end of each Winter Term, our office reviews each student's progress.
 Students who have not met all three requirements (for all terms enrolled, not just those terms that the student received aid) will be notified in writing that they have lost eligibility for financial aid.

-Financial aid probation means you have one semester (or time as specified by the Academic Recovery Plan) to meet SAP requirements and remain eligible for financial aid.
+If you are put on financial aid probation, you have one semester (or time as specified by the Academic Recovery Plan) to meet SAP requirements and remain eligible for financial aid.
 You will be asked to sign a term-by-term SAP Probation Agreement that will explain the terms and requirements of your probation.

 Students on SAP financial aid probation will be monitored for improvement and adherence to probationary terms including the Academic Recovery Plan.
 While on probation, an undergraduate student is expected to achieve a semester grade point average of 2.0 or above, not receive an "I" in any coursework and receive a "P" in each Pass/Fail course.
 (For graduate-level students, the minimum GPA requirement is determined by the academic unit.)